 In July 2001, Sonus completed the acquisition of certain intellectual property and other assets of privately-held Linguateq Incorporated.
 Linguateq was a provider of data distribution and billing application software for both next generation and legacy networks.
 The acquisition of certain intellectual property and other assets was accounted for using the purchase method of accounting in accordance with SFAS No. 141, BUSINESS COMBINATIONS.
-The purchase price has been determined by using the average market value of Sonus common stock for the period from two days before to two days after the terms were agreed upon for the acquisition (\$22.53 per share) to value the 221,753 Sonus common shares issued to the Linguateq stockholders at the closing date and adding payments to employees and vendors and expenses of the acquisition.
-As of March 31, 2002, the purchase price has been computed as follows, in thousands:
+The purchase price was determined by using the average market value of Sonus common stock for the period from two days before to two days after the terms were agreed upon for the acquisition (\$22.53 per share) to value the 221,753 Sonus common shares issued to the Linguateq stockholders at the closing date and adding payments to employees and vendors and expenses of the acquisition.
+The final purchase price was computed as follows, in thousands:

 Fair market value of shares issued \$4,995

 Payments to employees and vendors 241

 Acquisition expenses 141

 \$5,377

-======
+=====

 In accordance with SFAS No. 142, and with the assistance of valuation experts, the purchase price was allocated to the intangible assets acquired based upon their fair values.
-Based upon these appraisals, the purchase price allocation is as follows, in thousands:
+Based upon these appraisals, the purchase price was allocated as follows, in thousands: